WebCuratorTool/WebCuratorTool.github.io/_pages/support.md

 ## Contact

-If you would just like to send us an email - support@webcuratortool.org
+If you would just like to send us an email - x